trainfarb/trainfarb/7.5.0-express-vision---v5myConnection/7.5.1-meetings---v5gr1belief/2022-09-08---mh-hu3---masheetda---initial-concept-collaboration-convo.md

   - Wesley introduces concepts for Masheetda
   - Explore how Masheetda relates to The Art of Recovery
   - Define next steps for collaboration
-    - Jacques to help Wesley organize Masheetda vision (will add to Jacques' resume)
+    - Jacques to help Wesley organize Masheetda vision (will add to Jacques' portfolio)
     - Wesley to help Jacques create music (will serve as an example for how others can join PANGIUM)
 - [2022-09-08---mh-hu3---masheetda---meeting-notes-organization](https://www.loom.com/share/afd77e548c9f4c04a6c6dddc633e5de2)
   - Organize this document to start tracking progress